-Rule Definitions of Behaviors C onsequen ce Leve ls For all violations of the Code of Conduct, in school interventions should be implemented as means to modify student behavior Suspensions should be utilized as a last resort if in school interventions have proven unsuccessful Level 1: In- school Interventions (Including In- school suspension) Level 2: Out of School Suspension Level 3: Behavio r Contract or Lateral Transfer Level 4: Alternative Education School Assignment Level 5: Alternative Education Assignment with Expulsion Referral The d Responsibilities as a nary hearing.
-19. Students who engage in unwelcome verbal, written, graphic or physical conduct relating to an individual's gender, age, race, color, sexual orientation, gender identity expression, national origin, religion, disability, English language proficiency, socioeconomic status and/or political beliefs.
+Rule Definitions of Behaviors C Consequence Levels For all violations of the Code of Conduct, in school interventions should be implemented as means to modify student behavior Suspensions should be utilized as a last resort if in school interventions have proven unsuccessful Conduct, in school (Including In- school suspension) of School interventions should be implemented as means to Suspension modify student behavior Suspensions should be utilized as a Implemented as means to Suspensions should be utilized as a Implemented as means to Implemented as means to Level 3: Behavio r Contract or Lateral Transfer Level 4: Alternative Education School Assignment Level 5: Alternative Education Assignment with Expulsion Referral sequences are issued Office of S by The d Responsibilities as a 19.
+Students who engage in unwelcome verbal, written, graphic or physical conduct relating to an individual's gender, age, race, color, sexual orientation, gender identity expression, national origin, religion, disability, English language proficiency, socioeconomic status and/or political beliefs.
 Harassment does not have to include intent to harm, be directed at a specific target, or involve repeated incidents.
-Grades K - 12 Grades 3-12 Could warrant a long-term suspension, of 4 or more days.
+Grades K - 12 Grades 3 -12 Could warrant a long-term suspension, of 4 or more days.
 Grades 6 - 12 Grades 6 - 12 Grades 6 - 12 20.
-Students who engage in unwelcome conduct of a sexual nature.
+Sexual Harassment Students who engage in unwelcome conduct of a sexual nature.
 This can include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
 The harassment does not have to involve repeated incidents.
-Grades K - 12 Grades 3-12 Could warrant a long-term suspension, of 4 or more days.
+Grades K - 12 Grades 3 -12 Could warrant a long-term suspension, of 4 or more days.
 Grades 6 - 12 Grades 6 - 12 Grades 6 - 12 21.
-Students who for the purpose of initiating or enhancing a student's membership in an organization causes or forces that student to violate any criminal law, consume a substance that subjects the student to harm, endure physical, mental or sexual brutality or perform any activity that endangers another person.
+Hazing Students who for the purpose of initiating or enhancing a student's membership in an organization causes or forces that student to violate any criminal law, consume a substance that subjects the student to harm, endure physical, mental or sexual brutality or perform any activity that endangers another person.
 Including but not limited to Gang Violence.
 Grades K - 12 1.
 Restorative conversation 2.
 Parent meeting 3.
 COSA with student support plan 4.
 Potential harm & healing Circle 5.
 Completion of mandatory service requirements 6.
 Wheel of Nia or another specific community project or assignment 7.
-Youth Court Grades 3-12 Could warrant a long-term suspension, of 4 or more days.
+Youth Court Grades 3 -12 Could warrant a long-term suspension, of 4 or more days.
 Grades 6 - 12 Grades 6 - 12 Grades 6 - 12 22.
 Sexual Act (Consensual) Students who willingly engage in sexual conduct.
 This includes sexual intercourse, oral sex, or simulated sex, exposing or touching their own sexual parts or touching the sexual parts of another person.
 Grades K - 12 1.
 Restorative conversation 2.
-Parent meeting Grades 3 -12 Should warrant a short-term suspension of 3 or less days Grades 6 - 12 Х Х
+Parent meeting Grades 3 -12 Should warrant a short-term suspension of 3 or less days Grades 6 - 12 X X